vtog/labGuides/source/ocp/multus.rst

 `CNI Plugins <https://www.cni.dev/plugins/current/>`_

-.. important:: At this time you can NOT create a service with this additional interface.
-Only the primary CNI interface will be used.
+.. important:: At this time you can NOT create a service with this additional endpoint.
+Only the default Network IP / endpoint will be used.

 .. tip:: Fun with for loops